Information Specific to Local Government Audit

 - Other local government bodies.

 The results of work undertaken by the Local Government Auditor are reported to the Members of Local Councils and local government bodies.
 Her report on each set of accounts is published with the accounts by the audited body.
 She also provides an Annual Audit Letter to each body, which is also published by the audited body.
-In addition, a summary of her key findings at each local council in relation to the improvement audits and assessments will be published in her Annual Improvement Reports on this website from the 2016-17 financial year
+In addition, a summary of her key findings at each local council in relation to the improvement audits and assessments are published in her Annual Improvement Reports, which are available on this website.